katehayes/dpukarchive/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-[data.police.uk](https://data.police.uk) makes lots of police data available for public use.
-It offers an API - but, on exploration, it seems like the API only gives access to data back as far as 2021.
+Lots of police data is made available for public use at [data.police.uk](https://data.police.uk).
+The site offers an API - but, on exploration, it seems like the API only gives access to data back as far as 2021.
 The site also has an [‘archive’ page](https://data.police.uk/data/archive/) - the archive hosts data from Dec 2010 onwards. <br>